Easiest Way to Pack for a Move – a Quick Guide

 Use Your Storage Bins and Luggage

 Storage bins and luggage are very bulky so try to use them as moving boxes.
-Of course, you can always opt for renting storage units from a moving company for the belongings you don’t plan on transporting to your new home straight away.
+Of course, you can always opt for renting storage units from a long-distance moving company for the belongings you don’t plan on transporting to your new home straight away.

 Take Pictures of Everything